muratk5n/thirdwave/en/index.md

 Aw darn - they have relations with Russia, that's the problem.
 In that case your victimization counts less..
-Israel's matters more because they are on the *right side*, the spear's tip for "Anglo designs".
+Israel's matters more because they are on the *right side*, the tip of the spear for "Anglo designs" in the region.
 We hyperventilate about theirs, not about Armenia bcz they are not US', Britain's bitch.

 ---